wp-plugins/ft-signature-manager/readme.txt

 Regardless of the default setting, your authors may toggle the inclusion of the signature to 'on' or 'off' for each individual post at the bottom of the Write Post and Edit Post screens.

+=Release History=
+ 1.3 - Fixed a bug that caused signatures not to show up on certain server configs.
+ 1.2 - Moved Signature Management to profile page.
+ 1.1 - Fixed a bug that prevented writing / editing pages.
+ 1.0 - Initial Release

 == Installation ==

 1. Upload `ft_signature_manager.php` to the `/wp-content/plugins/` directory